dlr-gtlab/genh5/examples/reading_and_writing_data.md

 ## Multidimensional data (2D+):

 As noted before, `GenH5::Data` and `GenH5::CompData` will create a 1D dataspace by default.
-However they can be used for creating higher dimensional data as well.
+However, these types can be used for creating multi dimensional data as well.
 There are two ways of archiving this:

-- One way of creating say a 2D Dataset is by passing in a `GenH5::DataSpace` object with the desired dimensions, when using `createDataSet` or `createAttribute`:
+- One way of creating a 2D Dataset (for example) is by passing in a `GenH5::DataSpace` object with the desired dimensions when using `createDataSet()` or `createAttribute()`:

     ```cpp
     GenH5::Data<int> data{ 1, 2, 3, 4, 5, 6, 7, 8 };